 In contrast, if you already have a grinder, fast-forward to the second part, where you’ll find a great coffee beans selection for the French press.

 Remember that we selected some of the best coffees in the market, not only the best coffee brands for the French press.
-Many of the suggestions that you’ll find below can make for great coffee with a coffeemaker, the Aeropress, or a manual dripper.
+Many of the suggestions you’ll find below can make for great coffee with a coffeemaker, the Aeropress, or a manual dripper.

-Best coffee grounds for French Press
+Best Ground Coffee for French Press

 - Lifeboost coffee